mavery-cc/BatchLoader/README.md

 # Batch Loader
-Still don't trust our loader?
+Still can't trust our loader?
 No problem, use our batch script to feel 100% safe!